agent-8bit/fuzzy-sniffle/README.md

 # fuzzy-sniffle
-the start of this adventure
+The start of this adventure,
-i will be posting basic scrips for new people to learn nothing practical but fun
+I will be posting basic scrips for new people to learn nothing practical but fun